joshduo/resume/README.md

-# resume
+# Here is my resume!
-A repository for my resume.
+If you have any questions about it, feel free to contact me at joshduo@outlook.com.